howellx/derm_audit/README.md

 ___
 This is based on [suinleelab/derm_audit](https://github.com/suinleelab/derm_audit).

+This supplementary material and code for our [Report](./Project_Report.pdf), for the EC523 Deep Learning course at Boston University.

 We provide set-up instructions specific to Boston University's SCC for those have access and wish to use it in [SCC_setup](./SCC_setup.md).

 ## Instructions for Running